-Under Choose readers, click the arrow to the left of a facility name to view a list of all readers within a particular facility.
+- Under Select Readers To Update, click the arrow to the right side of a facility name to view a list of all readers within a particular facility.
 For each facility, check the box to the left of each reader that you want to update.

 Reset Configuration and Data

 On the Admin Home page, click on the Reset ItemSense icon or tab.
 On that tab there are buttons to Clear Item Data and Factory Reset.

 After the factory reset completes, the browser window returns to the ItemSense provisioning flow.
 The ItemSense Instance ID and Regulatory region are required at that point.

 To restart a reader, navigate to the "Reader | Definitions" tab and click the Restart button for each reader you want restarted.
 The Restart button is also visible on the individual Reader Definition Summary page.

 ItemSense supports the following regulatory regions:

 - United States (FCC)

 When a new reader configuration is added, the management console validates that the configuration is valid for the configured region.

 The following configuration reader configuration elements vary by region: